Start Building Your Child’s Credit

 Fraud Prevention and Tax Reporting

-SSN collection for verifying student identities allows schools to ensure that the right person is accessing and using a student’s information, preventing fraudulent activities.
-SSNs also play a crucial role in facilitating tax reporting for the school and the students.
+Collecting SSNs to verify student identities allows schools to ensure that the right person is accessing and using student information, preventing fraudulent activities.
+SSNs also play a crucial role in facilitating tax reporting for the students and the school.
 Additionally, schools may provide tax-related benefits, such as educational tax credits, for which the IRS would need the student’s SSN to verify eligibility.

 Parent or Guardian Identification

 Schools may ask for a parent’s or guardian’s SSN for identification purposes.
 This is especially important in situations that require legal verification or authorization.
-For instance, when addressing custody disputes or ensuring that only authorized individuals can access a student’s confidential records, the parent or guardian’s SSN becomes an essential verification tool.
+For example, when addressing custody disputes or ensuring that only authorized individuals can access your child’s confidential records, your SSN as their parent or guardian becomes an essential verification tool.

 By collecting the SSNs of parents or guardians, schools can ensure that they have accurate and up-to-date contact information, making it easier to reach out in case of emergencies or important updates.